|

 conjunction

-with where the police had camped .
+with where the police had camped and shot .

 Bill Denheld who has studied the shoot out site at Stringybark Creek